ericschernoff/Pepper/README.md

 This kit has been tested with Ubuntu 18.04 & 20.04, CentOS 8, and FeeBSD 12.

 1\.
 Install the needed packages
-	Ubuntu: apt install build-essential cpanminus libmysqlclient-dev perl-doc zlib1g-dev
+	Ubuntu 18/20: apt install build-essential cpanminus libmysqlclient-dev perl-doc zlib1g-dev CentOS 8: yum install
-	CentOS: yum install
-	FreeBSD:
+	FreeBSD 12: perl5.32 or perl5-5.30-3, p5-App-cpanminus, p5-DBD-mysql

 2\.
-Recommended: If you do not already have a MySQL/MariaDB database available,
-	please install and configure that here.
-Create a designated user and database for Pepper.
+Recommended: Install and configure your MySQL/MariaDB database.
+Create a designated
+	user and database for Pepper.
 See the Mysql / MariaDB docs for guidance on this task.

 3\.
 Install Pepper:  sudo cpanm Pepper
 	It may take several minutes to build and install the few dependencies.